The Practical Kitchen

 Add cheese and pepperoni.

-Make sure the cheese and pepperoni go all the way to the edges of the pan too.
-Cover the pan and let it rest for another 15 minutes before baking.
+Make sure the cheese and pepperoni go all the way to the edges of the pan, too.

-To get an extra crispy bottom on this focaccia pizza, you'll bake it in the pan on top of a preheated baking steel or pizza stone on the middle of your oven.
+To get an extra-crispy bottom on my focaccia pizza, I bake it in the pan on top of a preheated baking steel or pizza stone in the middle of my oven.
 The heat of a baking steel is necessary for getting a crispy bottom on this focaccia pizza.
-The cheese and sauce on top of the dough insulate the pan too much for the bottom to get crispy otherwise.
+Without the hot baking steel under the pan, the cheese and sauce on top of the dough insulate the dough too much for the bottom to crisp up.

 Basically, the high heat of the baking steel cooks the pizza dough from the bottom while the heat of the oven browns the cheese and cooks the pizza from the top.